Boy in New Mexico school shooting took gun from home, police say

 A spokesman for University Medical Center in Lubbock, Texas, to which both wounded children were airlifted on Tuesday and where they underwent surgery, said the boy was listed in critical condition, while the girl's condition was said to be satisfactory.

-In October, a 12-year-old boy in Sparks, Nevada, opened fire at his school, killing a teacher and wounding two students before killing himself.
+The shooting was the second at a U.S. middle school in the past three months.
+In Sparks, Nevada, another 12-year-old boy opened fire at his school in October, killing a teacher and wounding two students before killing himself.

-Another shooting at Sandy Hook Elementary in December 2012 prompted President Barack Obama to call for sweeping new gun control measures.
+The incident comes in the midst of a contentious national debate on gun control that intensified after a gunman killed 20 students and six staff members at Sandy Hook Elementary in Newtown, Connecticut, in December 2012.
+That attack prompted President Barack Obama to call for sweeping new gun control measures.